 If you happen to find yourself in Sweden for Christmas time, it might not hurt to learn how to say "Merry Christmas" in Swedish, which is God Jul.
-Although most Swedes can speak English, it is nice to make an attempt to defer to the language of the region, if you know the words.
+Although most Swedes can speak English, it is nice to make an attempt to defer to the local language.

 While you are at it, learn how to say the popular holiday greeting in the other languages from the Nordic region.

 If you are in Scandinavia or the Nordic region, most people from the area are multilingual or hail from neighboring countries, it cannot hurt to know how to say, "Merry Christmas" in multiple languages.

 |Norwegian||God Jul or Gledelig Jul|

 If you notice from the greeting for Merry Christmas, most of the countries, with the exception of Finland, look and sound very similar.
 This similarity is because those languages share a common language branch.
 They are referred to as Scandinavian or the North Germanic branch that stems from the Germanic family.